ChurchSafety Logo and homepage linkPencil

 Bullet pointIs there anything that has caused an accident, fire or near miss in the last 12 months?

-Basic equipment you must have
+Basic equipment you should have

 The basic equipment needed in every Church or Place of Worship includes:

-1. A first aid kit and an accident book
+1. A first aid kit and an accident book (See note below)

 2. Fire extinguishers